Lisa Lillien: Media

 As a writer, Lillien has had a weekly column on the Weight Watchers website and has written for Redbook magazine.
 She has appeared on cooking shows like Rachael Ray.

 In 2011 and 2012, Triage Entertainment produced 36 episodes of a Hungry Girl program; they aired on Cooking Channel and Food Network.
 The recipes of the 2012 season remain online.

 The Meredith Corporation began a quarterly Hungry Girl magazine in 2018.

 Personal life

 In 2002, Lillien married writer/producer Dan Schneider.
-They have a dog named Lolly, and live in Encino, California.
+The couple have no children, but they have a dog named Lolly, and live in Hidden Hills, California.